 Mentoring of undergraduate or graduate students in research

 When preparing portfolios for milestone reviews, faculty are required to include all electronically available student course evaluations/comments (Student Feedback reports) for all courses taught during the period of review.
-Along with these evaluations, faculty may include a report on modifications or improvements crafted and/or implemented in response to student comments.
+Along with these evaluations, faculty should include a report on modifications or improvements crafted and/or implemented in response to student comments.
 Faculty may also include course evaluations/comments from outside the review period as additional supporting documentation for teaching effectiveness.

 The students who complete course evaluations are a self-selected subset of the students who enroll in a course, thus the electronic surveys administered by the University are insufficient for demonstrating quality and significance in teaching.
 In any review, faculty must support the argument for quality and significance of their teaching with additional evidence.
 Examples of such evidence include